gaoyuanliang/covid19_knowledge_graph/README.md

 ongoing

+# TODO list

+building the function to link the news texts to the entities of the covid knowledge graph

+building the dashboards of the covid events, with map, time, and other attributs

 # Contact

 I am actively looking for a data science/AI related job.
 If you have such an opportunity, thank you so much for contacting me.
 I am ready for an interview at any time.
 My email is gaoyuanliang@outlook.com